Chrysactinia mexicana, Damianita

 Genus Information: In North America there is 1 species and 1 accepted taxa overall for Chrysactinia.
 World wide, The Plant List includes 6 accepted species names for the genus.

-In the Southwestern United States there is 1 species of Chrysactinia.
-All data is approximate and subject to taxonomic changes.
+In the Southwestern United States there is 1 species of Chrysactinia in NM and TX.

 Because it has a long blooming period and extremely heat and drought tolerance it is often used as a landscape specimen where sold and in the Phoenix and Tucson area.
 With proper care it has grow into a showy rounded form which is attractive in rock and other specialty gardens.